 It’s finally grilling season!
 Hallelujah!
 I mean, sure, any time is a time to grill if you’re brave enough to face the elements year-round, like rain, snow, sleet, freezing temperatures, grilling in the dark, etc. Which, I guess we are to some extent, but I’d say nine times out of ten, we’d rather be able to grill without coats and umbrellas.

 One of the best ways to ease into grilling season is to grill using the foil pack method.
 You can add lots of ingredients to one little square of foil, and the food will cook right up (steaming itself) in the foil pack.
+Such as my Vegetable Medley Foil Packs.
 Plus, less to clean up, which is, of course the second best part (next to eating, of course).

 It’s May and for me May means Cinco de Mayo and Taco Tuesdays and all things Mexican.
 Maybe it’s the alteration.
 I’m not sure.
 What I do know is that these healthy foil pack meals featuring Southwestern marinated chicken, tender black beans, and limey, tangy rice all smothered in cheese is deeee-licious!